 Meet Eric Eby of Northwest Arkansas.
 He wanted to figure out a way to market his database and local community in a way that didn’t involve him always “selling”.
 So he started a media series called Naturally NWA where he interviews small business owners in his area.
-Because his area is home to Walmart headquarters there are a ton of franchises and corporate businesses that dominate the local landscape so he focuses on the moms and pops of the area instead.

 His goal is to create mini tv commercials for small business owners in his area and turn them into referral sources.
 This forces him to network with other entrepreneurs in the area as well as give him a social media marketing plan that consistently “reminds” his network what he does for a living.
-Eric is focused on building his personal brand in a way no other agent is doing in his community.

-Each of these videos have different goals.
+Each of these real estate videos have different goals.
 This is why you need to think about what the goal of your videos before you can craft your video scripts for real estate around your concept.

 Step 3: Be You, Nobody Else Can.
-Authenticity & Entertainment!